-Morgantown Children's & Youth Choirs
+Morgantown Youth Choir

-MCYC Membership Fee: $79.45(+ $10 processing fee)
+MYC Membership Fee: $81.60(+ $10 processing fee)

-Open to youth ages 8 - high school age
+Open to youth ages 10 - high school age

-MCYC has performed in various venues over the years.
+MYC has performed in various venues over the years.
 The first invitation that the choir received was in a guest appearance role with The American Boys Choir at Suncrest Methodist Church.
-The MCYC also has sung with The Chanticleer Choir, the Appalachian Children's Choir, and has performed numerous WVU choral concerts, including WVU Holiday concerts with The West Virginia Symphony Orchestra since 2015.
+The MYC also has sung with The Chanticleer Choir, the Appalachian Children's Choir, and has performed numerous WVU choral concerts, including WVU Holiday concerts with The West Virginia Symphony Orchestra since 2015.
 The choir was first invited to perform at the Celebration of Martin Luther King Jr. Day, in 2013 and has joined this celebration for several years since then.
 The choir has also performed the past several years at the Festival of Trees, an event to support the WVU Hospitals.
 It also has provided some private performances at the Village of Heritage Point and has performed the National anthem at several WVU sporting events such as gymnastics competitions, basketball, baseball, and volleyball games.
 The Choir has also opened minor league baseball’s WV Black Bears games.

-Join us - 1st rehearsal
+Join us - rehearsals are underway

 Leticia Grutzmann, Director

-Thursday, January 11, 2018 from 4:30am-6:00pm
+Thursday, from 4:30am-6:00pm

-Room 440A, Creative Arts Center
+Room 4129, Creative Arts Center

-The goal of the Morgantown Children's & Youth Choirs is to bring music, culture, arts and pleasure to the region’s children and families, thus creating strength, character, and opportunity for its members.
+The goal of the Morgantown Youth Choir is to bring music, culture, arts and pleasure to the region’s children and families, thus creating strength, character, and opportunity for its members.
 Through a wide range of choral music, our youth will experience other lands and languages all while learning about vocal technique, performing arts, and goal achievement through individual accomplishments and teamwork.
 Not to mention a huge amount of fun and a range of experiences.
 We invite you to join us.
-We are open to all young people in the Morgantown area, from about age 8 into the teen years.
+We are open to all young people in the Morgantown area, from about age 10 into the teen years.
 Feel free to contact us with your questions.

-The Morgantown Children's & Youth Choirs welcomes young singers who wish to share and develop their artistic talents while enjoying music-making in a friendly fun setting.
+The Morgantown Youth Choir welcomes young singers who wish to share and develop their artistic talents while enjoying music-making in a friendly fun setting.
 For potential new members, an informal trial sit-in is recommended, followed by a chat between the Director and parent, to determine the child's suitability, because repertoire is carefully chosen to accommodate the ensembles' needs for music with a wide range of styles and difficulty.
 Acceptance will be based on age, musicianship, and suitability to the program.
 We have the right to refuse membership based on the above criteria.